vrybas/git-pcheckout/README.md

 # git-pcheckout

-Git command to evenly checkout local/remote branches and source/forks pull pequests by URL (with Hub)
+Git command to evenly checkout local/remote branches and source/fork pull requests by URL (with Hub)

 ## Installation